amritprsingh/Question-Answer-MERN/README.md

 - Admin can see all users on site
 - Admin can delete any user or any of their information (questions, answers, etc.) as needed

+## Skills Used
+- React for client side
+- MongoDB to store questions, answers, tags, and user profiles
+- ExpressJS for server side
+- NodeJS for development
+- CORS for middleware
+- BCrypt for password hashing
+- Cookie-Parser for cookies maintainence

 ## Run the Code
 - Open a terminal and run: "mongod".
 Then open another terminal and pull the project code.
 - Once project has been cloned and in the project directory, to set up the database run command of the form: